 F. SECURIAN ACCIDENT PLAN

-The Securian Accident Plan provides payments for specific amputation injuries, such as loss of limb, or for accidental death.
+The Securian Accident Plan provides a cash benefit paid directly to you (or a beneficiary) to help cover out-of-pocket expenses as a result of accidental injuries or death, regardless of health insurance coverage.
 It also includes travel insurance and insures against identity theft.
 Please visit the following link for more detailed information:

 G. INCOME CONTINUATION INSURANCE